DwayneMCyrus/dwaynemcyrus.com/_pages/waitlist.md

 ---
 For success in life reading is important.

-**Note:** Other than a private conversation with me one-on-one, my newsletter waitlist is the only way to find out when I have the to take on new clients applications.
+**Note:** Other than a private conversation with me one-on-one, my newsletter waitlist is the only way to find out when I have available capacity to take on new clients for mentorship.

-Unlike many who send out newsletters, I’m not looking for numbers, I’m looking to make positive impact one person at a time.
-That being said there is an application process that is manually reviewed by me in order for you to begin receiving letters.
+Unlike many who send out newsletters, I’m not looking for numbers, I’m looking to make positive impact and build relationships one person at a time.
+There is an application process that is manually reviewed by me in order for you to join the waitlist and begin receiving my letters.

-Quality over Quantity
+Quality over quantity.

-This newsletter is a waitlist and with that being said it’s not for everyone.
-It is high moderated and frequently reviewed for inactive people members to be removed.
-I maintain high engagement with my community and encourage my people to do the same.
-My letters are a space to facilitate conversations that move people towards authentic living.
+My community is of Voyagers is not for everyone.
+It is highly moderated and frequently reviewed to filter out inactive members.
+I maintain high engagement and encourage you to do the sameEM DASH recovery work is not a solo activity.
+The space I maintain is founded on privacy, empathy, and trust in order to facilitate conversations that move you towards authentic living.

-That means I write back and have meaningful exchanges with those who have questions, comments, and curiosities about the letters I sent out.

-Do not apply if…
+**Do not apply** if you are…
-- If you're not ready to invest your time and energy in long-term inner work
+- Not ready to invest your time and energy in long-term inner work.
-- If you're looking for someone to fix your life for you and with minimal effort on your
+- Looking for someone to fix your life for you and with minimal effort on your part.
-- If you’re unwilling to confront difficult emotions and experiences (your pain)
+- Unwilling to confront difficult emotions and experiences EM DASH your pain.
-- If you’re looking to receive shortcuts and quick fixes to life’s challenges
+- Expecting to receive shortcuts and quick fixes to your life’s challenges.
-- Not ready and willing to share some of your story with me privately
+- Not prepared to take the risk, get vulnerable, and  share your story.

 Seriously, do not apply if you see yourself in any of the above it will be a waste of both your and my time.